lazakoa/misc/README.md

 Sources will be added as I find them.

-PS: I write things in a very terse manner.
+I write things in a very terse manner.
 The general format is as follows write as many abstract utilities as possible then use them to solve the question in a couple of lines.